sumitmalik51/MCW-Migrating-Oracle-to-Azure-SQL-and-PostgreSQL/Hands-on lab/HOL-step-by-step - oracle-to-postgresql.md

     ![ora2pg SP](./media/ora2pg-sp.png)

 A second detail to keep in mind is NULLs vs. empty strings.
-In PostGreSQL, they are handled differently.
-This is a small distinction, but can go unnoticed, which can lead to incomplete query results.
+In PostgreSQL, they are handled differently.
+This is a small distinction from Oracle, but can go unnoticed, which can lead to incomplete query results.

 3. We will need to edit the procedure's parameter list.
 Replace the existing last parameter of the procedure